-See "Non-GAAP Financial Measures, Segment Measures and Other Calculations" for our definitions of site rental billings, core leasing activity, non-renewals and - Organic Contribution to Site Rental Billings. - Represents the contribution from recent acquisitions.
-The financial impact of recent acquisitions is excluded from Organic Contribution to Site Rental Billings until the one-year anniversary of such acquisitions. - Calculated as the percentage change from prior year site rental billings compared to the sum of core leasing and escalators for the current period. - Calculated as the percentage change from prior year site rental billings compared to Organic Contribution to Site Rental Billings for the current period. - In accordance with GAAP accounting, if payment terms call for fixed escalations or rent free periods, the revenues are recognized on a straight-line basis over the fixed, non-cancelable term of the contract.
-Since the Company recognizes revenues on a straight-line basis, a portion of the site rental revenues in a given period represents cash collected or contractually collectible in other periods. - Reflects up-front consideration from long-term tenants and other deferred credits (commonly referred to as prepaid rent), and the amortization thereof for GAAP revenue recognition purposes.
+for further information.
+See "Non-GAAP Financial Measures, Segment Measures and Other Calculations" for our definitions of site rental billings, core leasing activity, non-renewals and Organic Contribution to Site Rental Billings.
+Represents the contribution from recent acquisitions.
+The financial impact of recent acquisitions is excluded from Organic Contribution to Site Rental Billings until the one-year anniversary of such acquisitions.
+Calculated as the percentage change from prior year site rental billings compared to the sum of core leasing and escalators for the current period.
+Calculated as the percentage change from prior year site rental billings compared to Organic Contribution to Site Rental Billings for the current period.
+In accordance with GAAP accounting, if payment terms call for fixed escalations or rent free periods, the revenues are recognized on a straight-line basis over the fixed, non-cancelable term of the contract.
+Since the Company recognizes revenues on a straight-line basis, a portion of the site rental revenues in a given period represents cash collected or contractually collectible in other periods.
+Partices from company recognizes revenues on a straight-line basis, a portion of these direct drafts (company) vefferated term), and the amortificing thereof for GAAP revenues recognized prior the approximation purposes.

+(g) Reflects up-front consideration from long-term tenants and other deferred credits (commonly referred to as prepaid rent), and the amortization thereof for GAAP revenue recognition purposes.

-COMPANY ASSET PORTFOLIO CAPITALIZATION APPENDIX OVERVIEW FINANCIALS & METRICS OVERVIEW OVERVIEW
+COMPANY OVERVIEW FINANCIALS & METRICS ASSET PORTFOLIO OVERVIEW CAPITALIZATION OVERVIEW APPENDIX